yuhexiong/llm-langchain-text-to-sql-streamlit-python/README.md

 ## Env

-Able to choose OpenAI or Ollama as the LLM, and set the environment variables for the selected LLM.
+Able to choose OpenAI or Ollama as the LLM and set the environment variables for the selected LLM.
 If using OpenAI, an API key must be obtained from [OpenAI](https://platform.openai.com/) (a paid subscription may be required).
+Additionally, the embedding model used for RAG can be different from the selected LLM.

 ```
 # LLM OPENAI or OLLAMA